-This Christmas has marked one year without alcohol for me.
-In fact, I have no intention of drinking alcohol again.
-I had long been aware that I had an unhealthy relationship with alcohol, but I was not aware of the depth of my dependence until I considered quitting.
+Christmas 2016 marked one year without alcohol for me.
+Come summer 2018, I still haven’t had any alcohol and I still do not intend to ever drink again!
+Back in 2015 I had long been aware that I had an unhealthy relationship with alcohol, but I was not aware of the depth of my dependence until I considered quitting.
 When I realized that giving up alcohol was unthinkable to me, I knew I had an issue!
+Here’s my story of what I learned after my first year of quitting alcohol.

 What did alcohol give me?!
 For several years I believed it gave me everything I was looking for.
 It’s not an exaggeration to say that I loved it, although that statement feels pitiful now.
 It took away my almost insatiable desire for perfectionism and gave me permission to relax.
 It provided me with an outlet for my constant restlessness.
 And it prolonged and intensified my natural exuberance for life that didn’t want to be contained.
 But it was more than that.
 It seemed to take away a longing for acceptance in me, and it seemed to help me fill the painful spaces inside that I wasn’t listening to.